CMSO-transducing tree-like graph decompositions: Transducing split and bi-join decompositions

 As for splits, a bi-join $\{X,Y\}$ is considered \emph{trivial} if $\card{X}=1$ or $\card{Y}=1$, and a graph is considered \emph{prime with respect to bi-join} if it has only trivial bi-joins.
 Let us denote by $\joinSet$ the set of bi-joins of a graph $G$.
 A proof of the bipartitiveness of bi-joins can be found in \cite{raoThesis}.

 \begin{thmC}[\cite{raoThesis}] For every undirected graph $G$, the system $\joinSet$ is bipartitive. \end{thmC}

 A corollary of \autoref{thm:join-bipartitive} and of \autoref{cor:bipartite-tree} is the existence of a \CMSO[2]-transduction taking as input an undirected graph $G$ represented as the $\{\edge\}$-structure $\mathbb{G}$ and outputting the bipartitive tree representing the set of bi-joins of $G$.
 We now propose a \CMSO[2]-transduction that takes as input the structure $\mathbb{G}\sqcup \mathbb{T}$ where $\mathbb{T}$ is the structure representing the bipartitive tree of $G$ and outputs a structure that is similar to the canonical split decomposition, from which one can reconstruct the original graph in \MSO.
-A corollary of this \CMSO[2]-transduction is that, for fixed positive $k$, we reduce the existence of a \CMSO[2]-transduction for computing rank-decompositions of cut-rank at most $f(k)$, for some function $f$, to the existence of a \CMSO[2]-transduction for computing rank-decompositions of cut-rank at most $f(k)$ on prime graphs with respect to bi-join.
+It is worth mentionning that bi-joins refine in some sense modular and split-decomposition, and for computing decompositions based on complexity measures such as clique-width or rank-width one can first consider split-decomposition and then the bi-join decomposition of prime graphs \emph{w.r.t.} split-decomposition as bi-joins and splits intersect in very few cases.
+We refer to \cite[Section 3.7]{MontgolfierR05} for more information.

 \paragraph*{Transducing the Skeleton graph \cite{montgolfierThesis}} Let $G$ be an undirected graph.
 If $X$ is a subset of $V(G)$, let $\equiv_X$ be the binary relation on $X\times X$ where $x\equiv_X y$ if $N(x)\cap (V(G)\setminus X) = N(y)\cap (V(G)\setminus X)$.
 One easily checks that $\equiv_X$ is an equivalence relation.
 Now if $\{X,Y\}$ is a bi-join, then $\equiv_X$ and $\equiv_Y$ both have at most two equivalence classes.
 We remind that if $T$ is a tree and $t$ is a node of $T$ and $s$ a neighbour of $t$, then $T_s^t$ is the connected component of $T-t$ containing $s$, and $L(T)$ is the set of leaves of $T$.